FaxHack/PathSeeker/README.md

 ## Features
 PathSeeker comes packed with powerful features designed for Minecraft explorers and thrill-seekers:

-- **Advanced Chunk Detection**
-  Pinpoint new chunks, old generation chunks, and more with near-perfect accuracy to keep your exploration one step ahead.

 - **Base Finder**
   Uncover hidden bases and dungeons effortlessly, giving you the edge in anarchy gameplay.

 - **Pitch40Util**
-  Used alongside Meteor's pitch40.
+  Used alongside Meteor's pitch 40.
 Auto sets min and max bounds so that you continue to gain height.
-Also has an auto firework mode for when you lose velocity.
+It also has an auto firework mode for when you lose velocity.

 - **TrailFollower** (Requires XaeroPlus)
 Follows trails in all dimensions using either pitch40 or baritone.
-May break on path splits or other cases.
+It may break on path splits or other cases.
 - **StackedMinecartDetector**
   Detects if a stacked spawner is in the area.